mdqst/wallet-ui/docs/key-generation.md

 ## Scenarios

-### Lost device / no access to password manager / can’t remeber user password.
+### Lost device / no access to password manager / can’t remember user password.

 Here the user must posses their recovery kit and have access to their Ethereum Private Key.
 If they posses this, they can do the following.